 |Training - Examination Preparation|

-Having the correct study materials is essential to passing the examination as each test is based on the then current manual and study guide (study guides are available online at the IAHSS Store).
+Having the correct study materials is essential to passing the examination as each test is based on the current manual.
 Candidates may choose to do a self-study but this is only recommended for disciplined self-learners.
 Some IAHSS chapters offer preparation courses and most institutions either use in-house training personnel or department managers to conduct a review course.
 Most importantly, if you've taken the time to study well you need to have confidence in your ability to do well.
 Regardless of the method used, there are several tips for preparing to take the examination.